 How to Store Hummus

-- Refrigerate: transfer the hummus into an airtight container and refrigerate for up to 1 week.
+- Refrigerating: transfer the hummus into an airtight container and refrigerate for up to 1 week.

-- Freeze: transfer the hummus into an airtight, freezer-safe container (leaving a little bit of room for expansion) and freeze for up to 3 months.
+- Freezing: transfer the hummus into an airtight container and freeze for up to 3 months.

 More Hummus Recipes